-Computers are a really great tool, they speeds things up.
+Computers are a really great tool, they speed things up.
 We run a lot of simulations… The other thing is more of a mental tool: Bouncing off ideas with other people, especially if they are not from the same field.
 It is always super useful to have an outsider look at an idea or a prototype.
 For example, last week, we tested a virtual robot prototype on old people; above the age of 70.
-And we got some wonderful feedback, because they seemed to be much more honest than younger people.
+And we got some wonderful feedback because they seemed to be much more honest than younger people.
 They were not taken aback by the novelty, they focused more on its usefulness: Thinking in terms of “how is this useful to me”.

-What is your personal measures for success?
+What are your personal measures for success?

 I think for some people it can be very easy to be successful just because of circumstances – parents, location, genes and so on – and there are people for whom it is really hard – when even small things can be such huge successes.
 Therefore, I think you always need to see things in relation to where they come from and that is also what I try to measure myself by.